Curriculum Vision at Christ Church Primary School

 Download our curriculum policy here.

-If you would like to speak to anyone regarding our school curriculum, please feel free to contact the school office to arrange a meeting with either your child's class teacher or our curriculum leader Lorna Pennock.
+If you would like to speak to anyone regarding our school curriculum, please feel free to contact the school office to arrange a meeting with either your child's class teacher or our AHT for Curriculum Mrs Lorna Pennock.